-$$(\mathbb{CG}[\mathbb{I}, \beta_i, s_i; g_i], g_i){i \in \mathbb{Z}n}$$ deals with the construction of finite N-acyclic groups and applies it to the finite model theory of the guarded fragment.
-The promising extension to the groupoid situation was seemingly achieved with [14], which also paved the way to more fundamental applications in hypergraph coverings and extension properties for partial automorphisms.
-These applications were successively elaborated in a series of arXive preprints leading to [15] and stand as key motivations and achievements also of my DFG project on Constructions and Analysis in Hypergraphs of Controlled Acyclicity, 2013-18.
-The proposed construction of N-acyclic groupoids in [14], however, contained a serious flaw that was also carried in the arXive preprints.
-This mistake from [14] was finally found out in 2019 by Julian Bitterlich after he had shown, as part of his PhD work, that those results would positively resolve a longstanding conjecture by Henkell and Rhodes in semigroup theory, which had attracted the attention of, among others, Karl Auinger.
+Acknowledgements.
+This paper has a complicated history.
+It is based on ideas revolving about acyclicity in hypergraphs and Cayley groups that I first expounded in [14] (the journal version of a LICS 2010 paper).
+That paper deals with the construction of finite N-acyclic groups and applies it to the finite model theory of the guarded fragment.
+The promising extension to the groupoid situation was seemingly achieved with [15], which also paved the way to more fundamental applications in hypergraph coverings and extension properties for partial automorphisms.
+These applications were successively elaborated in a series of arXiv preprints leading to [16] and stand as key motivations and achievements also of my DFG project on Constructions and Analysis in Hypergraphs of Controlled Acyclicity, 2013-18.
+The proposed construction of N-acyclic groupoids in [15], however, contained a serious flaw that was also carried in the arXiv preprints.
+This mistake from [15] was finally found out in 2019 by Julian Bitterlich after he had shown, as part of his PhD work, that those results would positively resolve a longstanding conjecture by Henkell and Rhodes in semigroup theory, which had attracted the attention of, among others, Karl Auinger.
 I am deeply indebted to Julian Bitterlich for identifying and clarifying the gap in my earlier attempts at the construction of finite N-acyclic groupoids.
-Initial concerns about the use of my sketchy and, as it later turned out, truly flawed construction from [14] in Julian Bitterlich's contributions had earlier been raised by Jiri Kadourek.
+Initial concerns about the use of my sketchy and, as it later turned out, truly flawed construction from [15] in Julian Bitterlich's contributions had earlier been raised by Jiri Kadourek.
 In a way, it was his initial challenge of the result that triggered the intense re-investigation that led to Julian's discovery of the actual flaw.
 I am also very grateful to Karl Auinger and Julian Bitterlich for helpful discussions in these difficult matters at the time of Julian's breakthrough and discovery of my mistake.
-Karl Auinger has also provided extremely valuable critical comments on earlier versions of this paper.
-In pointing out a number of gaps and imprecisions in crucial arguments, he has certainly helped to eliminate some earlier mistakes.
-The resulting repairs and adaptation will, I hope, have led to considerable improvements in the current version.
+Karl also provided extremely valuable critical comments on earlier versions of this paper.
+Those helped to eliminate some gaps and mistakes besides triggering a more specific treatment towards the Henckell-Rhodes conjecture in [2], which also recasts key concepts from the current paper in a more algebraic framework.